Created by: Kristinn Magnusson

 - Schedule Triggers

-- Adding objects to schedule through property grid
+- Adding objects to schedule through the property grid

 - Schedule Overview